 Why DFW heat makes ventilation visible

 DFW roofs face long sun exposure, high attic temperatures, sudden storms, and heavy cooling loads.
+Summer surface temperatures on a dark roof in Dallas or Fort Worth can climb far above the air temperature, and the spring storm season here regularly brings hail in the 1 to 2 inch range along with wind that newer shingles are commonly rated to resist at roughly 110 to 130 mph.
 Poor ventilation can contribute to trapped heat and moisture concerns.
 It can also make roof wear patterns harder to understand if shingles are aging unevenly.

 Signs that ventilation deserves a closer look